0

 What's the Right Seedling Heat Mat for Your Scale of Growing?

-Depending on what type of grower you are you may have very different needs when it comes to heat mats and thermostats.
-While the home gardener may only need one small mat, the large scale farm or homestead may need multiple mats and multiple temperature range options.
+Depending on what type of grower you are, you may have very different needs when it comes to heat mats and thermostats.
+While the home gardener may only need one small mat, the large-scale farm or homestead may need multiple mats and controllers for different temperature range options.

 Seed Starting for the Home Garden

-When you choose a heat mat the number one thing to start out with is identifying your scale.
-Here at Bootstrap Farmer we have a variety of sizes available.
+When choosing a heat mat, the number one thing to start with is identifying your scale.
+Here at Bootstrap Farmer, we have a variety of sizes available.

-With all of these hobby/home gardener heat mats, if you just plug them into the wall are they always going to be on and give you about 10 degrees over the ambient temperature.
-So if you're in your house and it's 70 degrees and you're trying to plant lettuce it's probably going to be on the hotter side of that spectrum and you may not even need it.
-However, if you're in your house and your household thermostat is set 70 ℉, 10 degrees over ambient temperature does put you right nicely in that Goldilocks’ zone for the varieties that prefer 80 to 90 ℉.
+With all of these hobby/home gardener heat mats, if you just plug them into the wall, they will always be on and give you about 10 degrees over the ambient temperature.
+So if you're in your house and it's 70 degrees and you're trying to plant lettuce, it's probably going to be on the hotter side of that spectrum.
+However, if you're in your house and your household thermostat is set to 70 ℉, 10 degrees over ambient temperature puts you in that Goldilocks’ zone for the varieties that prefer 80 to 90 ℉.

 heat mat controller